turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

      product_rating PUT    /products/:product_id/ratings/:id(.:format)      ratings#update
 {% endterminal %}

-Only two routes use the `rating.id`, the `ratings#edit` and the `ratings#update`.
+Only two routes use the `rating.id`: the `ratings#edit` and the `ratings#update`.

 #### Creating Alternate DOM IDs

-The code does not rely on the ID being a particular value, we just need it to be unique.
+The front-end code does not rely on the CSS ID being a particular value, we just need it to be unique.

 On the [user's rating page](http://localhost:3000/account/ratings), the products are unique, so we can use the `rating.product_id` rather than the